Man sought for shooting at plainclothes Philadelphia police officers turns self in

 However, the bullet was stopped by the officer's vest.

-He was transported to Einstein Medical Center for treatment listed in stable condition.
+He was transported to Einstein Medical Center for treatment and was listed in stable condition.

 One female officer, who was seated as the rear seat passenger, sustained cuts to her left leg.
-She was also transported to Einstein Medical Center for treatment and was listed in stable condition.
+She was also taken to Einstein Medical Center for treatment and was listed in stable condition.

 The male front seat passenger was not injured in the incident.
-Both shooters fled in unknown directions, officials say.
+Both shooters fled the scene, officials say.

 It wasn't clear what sparked the shooting or if either shooter knew the people in the vehicle were officers.